What is the Gig Economy? Where do I fit in? Will it affect me and the way I work?

 Rate yourself against my top 10 key success factors I have identified top 10 key success factors for consultants.These can be applied to any work place or industry.
 Use the list to start taking an active role in building your personal brand and the way people experience your actions at work.

-Special treat for Swedes: the following Swedish articles have been published at IDG Expert Network where I write about the gig-economy, consulting, sales, communication and other challenges in our global and digital work place:
+Special treat for Swedes: the following Swedish articles have been published about the gig-economy, consulting, sales, communication and other challenges in our global and digital work place.
+The most popular ones below: